paukkroa/MeetingSummarizer/readme.md

 # Open Source Meeting Summarizer

-A Python tool to capture system audio and create transcriptions and summarizations from it.
+A Python tool to capture system audio and apply GPT to create summarizations, notes, Q&As, etc. from it.

 You can also use existing audio files of speech.

 Uses OpenAI's Whisper for transcription and OpenAI API for summarization.

 Version: 0.1